A new combinatorial class of 3-manifold triangulations: Introduction

 A discussion of this theorem and its consequences can be found in \cite{Luo-2011} (\S1 and \S4.3), where it was first announced for minimal triangulations.
 In particular, Thurston's orbifold theorem implies that if $M$ does not fall in the first three cases and contains a non-orientable surface of genus 3, then $M$ satisfies Thurston's Geometrisation Conjecture without appeal to Perelman's Ricci flow techniques.
 The proof of the theorem shows that, for a 3--manifold with face-pair-reduced and face-generic triangulation, it is possible to deduce from the combinatorics of the triangulation which of the (not mutually exclusive) cases occurs (see Lemma~\ref{lem:1-quad type}, Proposition~\ref{pro:2-quad type in 1 tet} and Theorem~\ref{thm:cluster}).
+As pointed out by the referee, it is worth mentioning that the main application of this paper can be viewed as a step towards realising a variant of Casson's program to prove the Geometrisation Theorem for 3--manifolds.
+Casson's program originally aimed to reprove Thurston's theorem via ideal triangulations in the case of 3--manifolds with boundary consisting of tori, and this program was later extended to closed 3--manifolds by the first author.

 We have developed the new tools and notions for triangulations with a view towards keeping this paper brief, and the details at bay.
 They can be modified for the study of reducible 3--manifolds.
 Moreover, there is much scope in developing a full theory of face-pair-reduced and face-generic triangulations of irreducible 3--manifolds as they share many combinatorial properties with 0--efficient and minimal triangulations.
 This would, in particular, give new information about minimal triangulations of closed hyperbolic 3--manifolds.
 These remain elusive at the time of writing: they are sparse in the current censuses and no infinite families are known.